cpeditor/cpeditor/README.md

 CP Editor is a Native Qt based code editor writter in C++.
 It make you only focus on your code and automates the compilation, executing and testing.

-  - Very Very Fast
-  - Dark theme code editor
-  - Code formatting with `clang-format`
-  - Checking and validating `stdout` with Expected values
-  - Automatically Format code on braces
-  - Ability to add source template file

 ### Screenshots
 <img src=https://i.imgur.com/ACTrdoW.jpg width="49%" height="50%"> <img src=https://i.imgur.com/VlZ5vW2.jpg width="49%" height="50%">

 ### Installation
-> Optionally You need clang/gcc and clang-format.
-You can install from [here](http://releases.llvm.org/download.html#9.0.0).

 Head over to the [release page](https://github.com/coder3101/cp-editor2/releases) and download the binary/installer depending upon your OS.
 - Windows users can find an `Installer` install it and start to code.